anthonygtellez/GHSA-Analytics/README.md

 ## 📊 Visualization Features

-- Bubble/scatter plots of vulnerable packages by ecosystem and severity
 - Cluster view of CVEs grouped by NLP similarity
 - Easily identify critical packages or commonly exploited components